Stanislav Rostotsky: Career

-During September 1944 at the age of 22 Stanislav joined VGIK to become a film director.
+During September 1944, at the age of 22, Rostotsky joined VGIK to become a film director.
 His teacher was Grigori Kozintsev.
 He studied for seven years, simultaneously working as Kozintsev's assistant at the Lenfilm studio.
 In 1952 Rostotsky directed his graduation movie Ways-Roads.
 During the audition he met his future wife, an actress Nina Menshikova.
 Rostotsky received good recommendations and was sent to work at the Gorky Film Studio where he spent the next 35 years.

 Between 1955 and 1989 Rostotsky directed and co-directed 12 motion pictures, one short film and one documentary Profession: Film Actor (1979) dedicated to his close friend Vyacheslav Tikhonov who started in five of his movies in the leading roles.
 Unlike many other directors, he cast his wife only once, in a supporting role in the film We'll Live Till Monday (1968).
-Their son — Andrei Rostotsky, a professional actor and stuntman — was also given only one role in the historical war picture A Squadron of Flying Hussars (1980) co-directed by Stanislav under a pseudonym of Stepan Stepanov.
+Their son—Andrei Rostotsky, a professional actor and stuntman—was also given only one role in the historical war picture Squadron of Flying Hussars (1980) co-directed by Rostotsky under a pseudonym of Stepan Stepanov.
 War was a running theme in most of his movies, referred to either directly or indirectly.
 He was named a People's Artist of the USSR in 1974.

-He also served as a teacher at VGIK and the President of the Jury at the 9th Moscow International Film Festival in 1975, the 10th Moscow International Film Festival in 1977, the 11th Moscow International Film Festival in 1979, the 12th Moscow International Film Festival in 1981 and the 13th Moscow International Film Festival in 1983.
+He also served as a teacher at VGIK and the president of the jury at the 9th Moscow International Film Festival in 1975, the 10th Moscow International Film Festival in 1977, the 11th Moscow International Film Festival in 1979, the 12th Moscow International Film Festival in 1981 and the 13th Moscow International Film Festival in 1983.
 As a journalist he was a regular contributor to a number of film periodicals and biographical books, wrote about Sergei Eisenstein, Grigori Kozintsev, Andrei Moskvin and Leonid Bykov.